Digital Matter Theory

 Hybrid Token Minting

 When minting hybrid NATs, you are owning blocks that represent the dmt-deploy inscription.
-When you own a block, you own all the fungible tokens of the pattern set from the dmt-deploy inscription.
+When you own a block, you own all the of the pattern set from the dmt-deploy inscription.
 When minting a UNAT from a deployment with "id" as part of the JSON, your mint inscription represents a ownership of unique content generated from the "id" inscription ID.
 In addition to the unique content from minting a UNAT, you also own the fungible NAT from the same dmt-deploy.